 Officially speaking, the National Oceanic and Atmospheric Administration (NOAA) tells us that the hurricane season for the Atlantic region begins June 1st and ends November 30th.However, NOAA reports that the peak of the season is typically "mid-August through mid-October...accounting for 78 percent of the tropical storm days, 87 percent of the category 1 and 2 hurricane days (Saffir-Simpson Hurricane Wind Scale), and a whopping 96 percent of the major (category 3, 4 and 5) hurricane days."

-For the 2017 season, NOAA forecasters predict a 70 percent likelihood of 11 to 17 named storms, with about 5 to 9 of these storms possibly becoming hurricanes (winds of 74 mph or higher), including 2 to 4 major hurricanes (Category 3, 4 or 5; winds of 111 mph or higher).
+For 2018, NOAA forecasters predict a 75 percent likelihood of a near-or-above normal season (and a 35% chance of an above-normal season).
+NOAA predicts 10 to 16 named storms, with about 5 to 9 of these storms possibly becoming hurricanes (winds of 74 mph or higher), including 1 to 4 major hurricanes (Category 3, 4 or 5; winds of 111 mph or higher).
 According to NOAA, "an average season produces 12 named storms of which six become hurricanes, including three major hurricanes."

 How to Prepare